gvwilson/thirdbit/_posts/2024/2024-01-17-the-first-six-questions.md

-What they *do* have to be is engaging: the prototypical audience member is busy, a little bit skeptical, and utterly uninterested in anything that feels pious, faddish, or condescending[^frank].
+What they *do* have to be is engaging: the prototypical audience member is busy, a little bit skeptical, and utterly uninterested in anything that feels pious, faddish, or condescending[^believers].

 I've listed six possible questions below, and hope to set up an hour-long call later this month